patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 Colocate report data instead of drawing on active data.
 That way, if data is tampered with discrepancies exist directly within the app.
 The search for these discrepancies can be automated into their own report.

 ### Availability
-DDos attacks, ransomware, and distruntled administrators and bad faith actors threaten the availablility of data.
+DDos attacks, ransomware, and disgruntled administrators and bad faith actors threaten the availability of data.

-You can combat ransomware with a well hardened IaC(Infrastructure as Code) pattern culling resources which have their availability degrated, restoring their data and stateful information from trusted disaster recovery provisions.
+You can combat ransomware with a well hardened IaC(Infrastructure as Code) pattern culling resources which have their availability degraded, restoring their data and stateful information from trusted disaster recovery provisions.

 When designing a project, design around these scenarios to ensure a business can